 Disclosure by Investors and License Holders

 Whether in the capacity of buyer or seller, investors and real estate license holders should always disclose their status in the contract.
 They should also disclose if they are acting on behalf of a relative, a personal company, or a trust in which they have an interest.
-The appropriate place to do this is the special provisions paragraph (or in a special provisions addendum) by using language similar to the following: “Buyer is a real estate investor [and/or license holder] engaging in this transaction for a profit.
+An appropriate place to do this is the special provisions paragraph (or in a special provisions addendum) by using language similar to the following: “Buyer is a real estate investor [and/or license holder] engaging in this transaction for a profit.
 Buyer has not given Seller real estate advice.
 Seller should obtain professional advice.”
 This disclosure mitigates any subsequent claim by lay persons that their relative innocence was exploited by a predatory professional.
-As discussed later, judges and juries do not favor investors if the transaction contains any hint of unfairness.
+As discussed later, judges and juries do not favor investors if the transaction contains any hint of unfairness or deception.

 Do you have a contract?
 What about electronic communications?

-Since negotiations can become fast-paced and complex, utilizing multiple media, it is useful to know when you actually have a contract.
+Since negotiations can become fast-paced and complex when utilizing multiple media, it is useful to know when you actually have a contract.
 Generally speaking, the Statute of Frauds set out in Business & Commerce Code Section 26.01 and 26.02(b) requires a signed writing in order to have a valid contract for the conveyance of real property.
 Beyond that, however, there must be offer and acceptance that is clearly communicated—i.e., a meeting of the minds on material terms.
 For instance, if an offer is made containing specific terms and conditions, and the other party counters with a slightly different set of terms and conditions, then as a matter of law the original offer has been rejected.
 Why?
-No meeting of the minds on material terms, so the original offer is now effectively irrelevant.
-A counter-offer is now on the table, awaiting action.
+No meeting of the minds on material terms so the original offer is effectively irrelevant.
+A counter-offer is now on the table awaiting action.
 G.D.
 Holdings, Inc. v.
 H.D.H.
 Land & Timber, L.P., 407 S.W.3d 856 (Tex.App.—Tyler 2013, no pet.).

-A binding agreement may be made up of several different documents or writings, so long as all essential material terms can be determined without resorting to oral testimony.
+A binding agreement may be made up of several different documents or writings so long as all essential material terms can be determined without resorting to oral testimony.
 Copano Energy, LLC v.
 Bujnoch, No. 18-0044 (Tex.
 January 31, 2020).

 The Texas Supreme Court has stated that in interpreting conveyances (and presumably contracts as well) one should take a “holistic approach aimed at ascertaining intent from all words and all parts” of the subject document.
 Hysaw v.
 Dawkins, 483 S.W.3d 1, 13 (Tex.
 2016).